Skip to main content

 When Matt Hoffman, VP of People, joined DigitalOcean’s People Team about two years ago, he brought with him an important tool for gathering feedback – Culture Amp.

-Hoffman had used Culture Amp previously (having been one of the original US users of the product at Return Path), and knew that having a people analytics tool would help DigitalOcean as they grew.
-Drew Hendrickson, DO’s Manager, People Operations, now runs the design, implementation and action planning processes for DigitalOcean’s employee surveys.
+Hoffman had used Culture Amp previously (having been one of the original US users of the product at Return Path) and knew that having a people analytics tool would help DigitalOcean as it grew.
+Drew Hendrickson, DO’s Manager of people Operations, now runs the design, implementation, and action planning processes for DigitalOcean’s employee surveys.

 Overview